joelparkerhenderson/open-source-project-flavors/README.md

 ## Paladin Project

-**Examples:** Linux, Ruby, Ruby minitest, Rust ripgrep. (can you suggest more?)

-**Broadly:** A "paladin project" is our nickname for this project flavor: a solo developer dedicates themselves to a project, including leading it over significant timelines, and into significant territories.
+**Broadly:** A solo developer dedicates themselves to a project, including leading it over significant timelines, and into significant territories.
 The project does so well that it's a de facto tool of developers, and many people start to help the project, rely on it, and appreciate it.
 The leader is sometimes nicknamed a "benelovent dictator".

+**Examples:** Linux, Ruby, Ruby minitest, Rust ripgrep. (can you suggest more?)

 **Typical Pros:** Excellent codebases, great responsiveness, clear boundaries, willingness to help newcomers, and keen technical decisions.